mharen/mharen.github.io/blog/2005/2005-05-music-freeloading.md

 title: music freeloading
 ---

 In my quest for legal music, I've been doing quite a bit of research. iTunes looks great but has one serious shortfall.
 When you buy a track, you are locked in.
 This means that you must use iTunes or an iPod to listen.
 I've got a mac but I use linux more often so this would be a problem.
 Another problem with iTMS is that if you lose the files, you are sol.
-You <b>cannot</b> download them again.
+You **cannot** download them again.
 This may be true with other stores, too, but I don't know.

 Most other stores support only windows (which I don't have at all) so that's even worse.